Applications for the 2021 Travel awards will open on Wednesday 27 January

 Apply online via our How to Apply webpage.

 Applicants shortlisted for the travel bursary awards will be invited to attend a short interview.
-Interviews will be held on Wednesday 6 May 2020 in Week 4 of the Summer Term.
+Interviews will be held in Week 4 of the Summer Term.
 This award is made up of funds donated by several sources, details can be found on the 'Our Sponsors' tab on this page.

 Please note that this funding is not available for students on the following schemes provided by the Centre for Global Programmes: